joseph-a-levine/authoring/_older/october_2023.md

 ### *HHhH* — Laurent Binet

+Entirely lives up to the hype.
+A limpid and engaging work of autofiction? historical fiction? memoir?
+I'm not sure.
+Apparently, boyfriends all over the world are thinking about the Roman empire at an [alarmingly high rate](https://en.wikipedia.org/wiki/Legacy_of_the_Roman_Empire#In_popular_culture). *HHhH* is about being a boyfriend who think about a [single May morning in Prague](https://en.wikipedia.org/wiki/Assassination_of_Reinhard_Heydrich) way too much.

 ### *The Book of Strange New Things* — Michel Faber

 Great story, but underwhelming characters.
-I had read, years ago, James Blish's classic *A Case of Conscience* about a Jesuit clerk on a mission to an alien planet.{% sidenote "lemid-id" "While trying to find the title of Blish's book, I came across Lem's *Fiasco*" %}
+I had read, years ago, James Blish's classic *A Case of Conscience* about a Jesuit clerk on a mission to an alien planet.{% sidenote "lemid-id" "While trying to find the title of Blish's book, I came across Lem's *Fiasco*, about a Dominican on a doomed-to-fail first contact mission of his own.
+See also Clarke award winner *The Sparrow*.
+Lem's will go on my list." %} Faber writes a priest sent by a corporation to an alien planet at the request of the local population.
+The reason the local species wants a Christian priest is treated as the big reveal, but falls a bit flat.
+Faber can't seem to decide how much sci-fi belongs in his book